rafawo/virtdisk-rs/README.md

-# hcsrs
+# virtdisk-rs
-Rust wrapper of Host Compute Service API
+Rust wrapper of VirtDisk APIs

 ## Overview

-This project is a collection of Rust libraries that wrap functionality exposed by the [VirtDisk](https://docs.microsoft.com/en-us/windows/desktop/api/virtdisk/).
+This project is a collection of Rust libraries that wrap functionality exposed by [VirtDisk](https://docs.microsoft.com/en-us/windows/desktop/api/virtdisk/).

 VirtDisk APIs are part of the [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-10-sdk).